 After successfully sealing the hole made by a 6mm screwdriver, the seal broke as it was re-inflated above 20psi.

 Schwalbe Doc Blue

-It’s considerably more expensive than the original Stan’s solution on which it’s based (which costs £16 for a 473ml bottle).
-Like Stan’s original sealant, it performs well with smaller holes, but doesn’t plug larger ones as well as the top performers here.
+Like Stan’s original sealant, it performs well with smaller holes, but doesn’t plug larger ones as well as top performers.
 The 6mm screwdriver resulted in almost all the air being lost.